robincamille/ezproxy-analysis/readme.md

 This script analyzes EZproxy-generated "SPU" log files and spits out a CSV.
+It is currently written in Python 2.7.

 ## Use